ashreetp/Face-Recognition-using-opencv/README.md

 ## Instructions:
 Requirements:

 	1) openCV-python
 	2) opencv_contrib_python
 	3) numpy

 Note: 1) while training image,input the name in quotes. i.e,, example Enter your name : 'Ashreet'
+      2) Must create a folder name "people_folder"

 ### You get 3 options:

 ## 1) Add a new face to the dataset of known people :